 Decision: Viewing distance: A viewing distance of 3H will be used for active shutter glasses, for passive glasses displays with Full-HD resolution, a viewing distance of 4.5H will be used as a compromise between vertical and horizontal resolution (where H = Picture Height, picture is defined as the size of the video window, not the physical display.)
 For an (active or passive) Ultra-HD display a 3H viewing distance shall be used.
 Upscaling or Downscaling shall be done offline using a Lanczos-3 filter.

-Decision: The 3D Display: Display must shall be calibrated using a calibration tool before the test (see Annex L).
+Decision: The 3D Display: Display shall be calibrated using a calibration tool before the test (see Annex L).
 The calibration must take into consideration the observer’s situation, i.e. glasses that are used during the experiment.
 If the result of the calibration is not satisfactory for an expert, factory settings may be used.

 Decision: Background lighting: The exact value shall be reported.
 It is allowed to use no background lighting